Aditya-rgb/Github-Actions/README.md

   - Created a `stage` branch from the `dev` branch to prepare for staging deployment.
   - Updated the GitHub Actions workflow to reflect any necessary changes for the staging environment.
   - Triggered the workflow by pushing changes to the `stage` branch, which included running the same tests that were executed in the development phase.
-  - Conducted manual testing and user acceptance testing (UAT) to ensure all features work as intended in the staging environment.
+  - The application successfully cleared the Pytest tests and the code base was deployed to the EC2 instance again using the configured GitHub Actions, which automated the deployment process.
 - **Outcome:** After passing all tests and UAT in staging, the application was deemed ready for production deployment.

 ### Production Environment